entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Permian and Triassic).md

 Zou, X. D., Balini, M., Jiang, D. Y., Tintori, A., Sun, Z. Y., & Sun, Y. L. (2015).
 The ammonoids from the Zhuganpo Member at Nimaigu and their bearing for dating the Xingyi Fossilagersta¨tte (Middle Triassic, Guizhou, China).
 Rivista Italiana di Paleontologia e Stratigrafia, 121(2), 135–161.

+## To be sorted

+Olson, E. C. (1948).
+A preliminary report on vertebrates from the Permian Vale Formation of Texas.
+Journal of Geology, 56(3), 186–198. https://doi.org/10.1086/625500

+Olson, E. C., & Mead, J. G. (1982).
+The Vale Formation (Lower Permian) – its vertebrates and paleoecology.
+Texas Memorial Museum Bulletin 29. https://doi.org/10.26153/tsw/41690

+Modesto, S. P., Lamb, A. J., & Reisz, R. R. (2014).
+The captorhinid reptile Captorhinikos valensis from the lower Permian Vale Formation of Texas, and the evolution of herbivory in eureptiles.
+Journal of Vertebrate Paleontology, 34(2), 291–302. https://doi.org/10.1080/02724634.2013.809358

+Reisz, R. R., & Tsuji, L. A. (2006).
+An articulated skeleton of Varanops with bite marks: the oldest known evidence of scavenging among terrestrial vertebrates.
+Journal of Vertebrate Paleontology, 26(4), 991–996.
+Olson, E. C. (1954).
+Fauna of the Vale and Choza: 7, Pelycosauria – Family Caseidae.
+Fieldiana: Geology, 10, 89–128.
+Gee, B. M., Rosscoe, S. J., Scott, D., Ostlien, J., & Reisz, R. R. (2018).
+Faunal overview of the Mud Hill locality from the early Permian Vale Formation of Taylor County, Texas.
+Journal of Paleontology, 92, 1092–1106. https://doi.org/10.1017/jpa.2018.26